FAQ's & COPYRIGHT

 Not normally no, I always endeavour to get a very good result for all my photographs, and as such find it normally takes a certain amount of time to get things just right, because of this it doesn’t make much sense for you to be using your time, as well as paying me.

-I have worked with a diverse range of clients, from small to large, although am now concentrating on working with other small businesses and individuals.
+I have worked with a diverse range of clients, from larger brands, to small businesses and sole trader producing their own products, whether that be self produced or larger scale.

-As I work primarily in the field of art and design, I specialise in product photography, location photography, and web design, and currently do not provide photography of people, nor do I cover events.
+As I work primarily in the field of art and design, I specialise in studio and location product photography, and currently do not provide photography of people, nor do I cover events.

 This will depend upon how large the job in question is, how difficult it will be for me to locate props, and of course if you provide your own props, or your particular circumstances do not require any this would reduce the time taken.
 I would give you an approximate idea of the time required in the proposal.